ttb-hcmut/bkhack/src_devbook/streaming.typ

 command hints and tips as they are littered about the user interface.
 #lorem(20)\
-  Stream programming in #bkhack is sh pipelining @shlang, with certain flavorful differences.
+  Stream programming in #bkhack is sh pipelining @shlang, with certain flavorful differences #fn["flavorful" here means that the differences are poignant ones that the language writer feels when she transitions between the languages.
+See more at XXX].
 The most important difference is that, instead of dealing with textual data and lines and files, here we deal with abstract post data and post counts.
 Consider
 #align(center)[```sh feed | split -c 10 ```]